1988 Écône consecrations: Consecration of four bishops

 On 3 June, Lefebvre wrote from Écône, stating that he intended to proceed with the consecrations.
 On 9 June, the Pope replied to him with a personal letter, appealing to him not to proceed with a design that "would be seen as nothing other than a schismatic act, the theological and canonical consequences of which are known to you".

 On 17 June, Cardinal Bernardin Gantin, Prefect of the Congregation for Bishops sent the proposed bishops a formal canonical warning that they would automatically incur the penalty of excommunication if they were ordained by Lefebvre without papal permission.

 On 29 June, Ratzinger sent a telegram to Lefebvre to say that "For the love of Christ and His Church, the Holy Father asks you paternally and firmly to depart today for Rome, without proceeding on 30 June with the episcopal ordinations that you have announced".

 On 30 June, Lefebvre consecrated four SSPX priests: Bernard Fellay, Bernard Tissier de Mallerais, Richard Williamson and Alfonso de Galarreta.
 A later SSPX account said that Bishop Antônio de Castro Mayer participated with his "crucial presence" and was "found at Archbishop Lefebvre's side", but did not specifically describe him as participating in the consecration ritual.
 However, another SSPX article says both Lefebvre and de Castro Mayer consecrated the bishops.

 Episcopal lineage

-The lineage originated by the 1988 consecrations amounts to 10 bishops as of 2025, out of whom 7 are alive:
+As of July 2026, the lineage originating from the 1988 consecrations amounts to 16 bishops, out of whom 12 are alive.
+So far, 1 bishop has reconciled with the Holy See after automatic excommunication, while another was consecrated with papal approval.
+Six of them (in bold) are current SSPX bishops as of 2026.